masoncfrancis/CS3450-5-App/README.md

 ## System Testing Instructions

-System testing methods to be determined...
+Andrew will make sure the project runs on macOS.
+Mason will make sure it runs on Linux.
+Jack and Caleb will make sure it runs on Windows.

-Andrew will make sure it runs on macOS, Mason will make sure it runs on Linux, and the others will make sure it runs on Windows.
-Linux is most important because the web server will be Linux.
+As a point of information, it is most important for this project to run correctly on Linux because a real-world webserver that will run this software would be Linux.

 ## Miscellaneous Development Notes

-Yeet
+N/A